Frequently Asked Questions

 A: I share preview images and sometimes a small gallery in the days after your wedding.
-The full gallery of all images are ready in 6-8 weeks for weddings and 2-3 weeks for engagement photos.
+The full gallery of all images are typically ready in 8-9 weeks for weddings and 2-3 weeks for engagement photos.
 You’ll receive your photos through a link to your gallery for viewing, downloading, sharing and ordering prints.

 Q: How many hours do we need to book you for?

 A: I suggest having me there around three hours prior to your ceremony, the length of time required after the ceremony depends on how much you two will have happening and what all you would like captured.
 This is something that we can definitely discuss in detail as it pertains to your specific wedding day!